 - a member of a group of entities consolidated for accounting purposes in which another group member is a GPE with annual global income of A$1 billion or more; or

-For these purposes, a notional listed company group is a group of entities that would be required to be consolidated as a single group for accounting purposes assuming a member of that group were a listed company (and ignoring any exceptions in accounting principles that permit an entity not to consolidate).57 As a consequence, an SGE can include entities such as high wealth individuals, partnerships, trusts, entities considered to be non-material to a group and certain investment entities (and those that they control), including in circumstances where consolidated financial statements have not been prepared.
+For these purposes, a notional listed company group is a group of entities that would be required to be consolidated as a single group for accounting purposes assuming a member of that group were a listed company (and ignoring any exceptions in accounting principles that permit an entity not to consolidate).40 As a consequence, an SGE can include entities such as high wealth individuals, partnerships, trusts, entities considered to be non-material to a group and certain investment entities (and those that they control), including in circumstances where consolidated financial statements have not been prepared.

-The DPT applies only to SGEs58 earning more than A$25 million revenue in Australia and requires that the SGE, or a foreign entity associate, entered into or carried out a scheme for which a principal purpose was to obtain an Australian or foreign tax benefit.
+The DPT applies only to SGEs41 earning more than A$25 million revenue in Australia and requires that the SGE, or a foreign entity associate, entered into or carried out a scheme for which a principal purpose was to obtain an Australian or foreign tax benefit.

-If applied, the DPT will result in a 40 per cent penalty rate of tax being levied on the affected entity, which must be paid upfront.
+If applied, the DPT will result in a 40 per cent penalty rate of tax being levied on the affected entity, which must be paid up front.
 The DPT is intended to minimise the information asymmetry present in transfer pricing cases by shifting the onus to taxpayers to provide transfer pricing analysis before the ATO pursues litigation.

 - a foreign SGE supplies goods or services to an Australian customer;